Blendify/blender-manual/blender_docs/manual/about/contribute/install/windows.rst

       pip install -r requirements.txt

-- If all goes well, you should see the following message when it is finished
+- If all goes well, you should see the following message when it is finished:

    .. code-block:: sh